-The North asset team focuses on appraisal and development of the Montney wet gas reserves and resources located in the Pouce Coupe and Pass Creek land blocks in northwest Alberta.
-In total, the Group's assets in this area span over 400,000 gross (200,000 net) acres, of which 117,000 net acres are non-producing and approximately 86,000 net acres are producing.
-The Group's oil and natural gas production facilities in the North consist mainly of well site separation and dehydration, low pressure gas-gathering systems, oil batteries and compressor stations.
-The Group also owns and operates a strategic gas plant at Valhalla, as ownership of gathering system infrastructure and hydrocarbon processing capacity provides an operational advantage in this area.
-Where the Group does not own the gas plants or processing facilities, its gas-gathering systems are connected to processing plants operated by other operators.
+The Central West area consists of a large geographically focused group of assets located south and west of Edmonton, Alberta containing the Sunchild Upper Mannville wet gas development.
+In total, the Group's properties in this area span approximately 483,000 gross (296,000 net) acres, of which slightly more than 105,000 net acres are non-producing and approximately 191,000 net acres are producing.
+The Group's crude oil and natural gas production facilities in the Central West area consist of well site separation and dehydration, extensive gas-gathering systems, and field and booster compressor stations.
+The Group operates several gas plants in the area including Blue Rapids and Columbia, and has a working interest in several non-operated gas plants.
+It also operates several central multi-well oil batteries including water disposal facilities.
+The production from the Central West area averaged 25,865 boe/d in 2015.

-The East asset team focuses on development of the Wilson Creek Glauconite play and appraisal of the Caroline Lower Mannville formation, covering a contiguous area in West Central Alberta south and west of Edmonton, Alberta.
-The Group's land base in this area is approximately 655,000 gross (400,000 net) acres, of which slightly more than 200,000 net acres are non-producing and approximately 200,000 net acres are producing.
-The Group's crude oil and natural gas production facilities in the East area consist of well site separation and dehydration, extensive gas-gathering systems, and field and booster compressor stations.
-The Group operates several gas plants in the areas including Bearberry, Caroline and Sundre, and has a working interest in several non-operated gas plants.
+The Central East team focuses on development of the Wilson Creek Glauconite play and appraisal of further development opportunities in the Caroline Area (Lower Mannville, Cardium, Viking formations), covering a contiguous area in West Central Alberta south and west of Edmonton, Alberta.
+The Group's land base in this area is approximately 547,000 gross (362,000 net) acres, of which slightly more than 170,000 net acres are non-producing and approximately 193,000 net acres are producing.
+The Group's crude oil and natural gas production facilities in the Central East area consist of well site separation and dehydration, extensive gas-gathering systems, and field and booster compressor stations.
+The Group operates several gas plants in the area including Bearberry and Sundre, and has a working interest in several non-operated gas plants.
+The Central East area production averaged 14,761 boe/d in 2015.